-NEW YORK — When New York City’s education department announced last week that a kindergarten admissions website would link to the charter school application, it took a small first step toward unifying charter and district school applications.
-But there appears to be little local enthusiasm for a fully unified enrollment process—something that many of the nation’s other large school districts, including Denver, are working toward with urgency.
+When the city announced last week that a kindergarten admissions website would link to the charter school application, it took a small first step toward unifying charter and district school applications.
+But there appears to be little local enthusiasm for a fully unified enrollment process—something that many of the nation’s other large school districts are working toward with urgency.

 In Denver, parents can apply to every charter and district school through one form and a single process.
 In New Orleans, the same is possible, with the exception of some of the city’s highest-performing charter schools.
 Newark is well on its way, as is Chicago, and similar discussions are taking place in Philadelphia and Washington, D.C.